spiralhalo/CanvasTutorial/Chapter-5.md

 Your pipeline is now *fabulous*!
 Now test it and see if clouds and particles render behind stained glass and water.

-> **Quick tip:** if your pipeline fail to compile, check to see if you created the images and framebuffers for the layers properly.
-It is very verbose and it's easy to get lost in walls of text.
-It's advised to use comments to separate sections of your pipeline file, or split them into multiple files if it's easier for you.
-Make sure to check for commas and pluralization as well.
-Those are pretty easy to miss.
+If your pipeline fail to compile, check to see if you created the images and framebuffers for the layers properly.
+You can also obtain the source code of this tutorial up to this point by cloing this tutorial wiki (the wiki, not the main repo.)
+This will be our little secret :)